arthurchan1111/neighborhoodmap/README.md

 # Neighborhood Map Project
-This web application is an interactive map that displays farmers markets using browser location data
+This web application is an interactive map that displays farmers markets around Central Park

 # Installation
 Clone the Github Repository